-(a) filling the air with the aerosolized SARS-CoV-2 virions that can be inhaled, sometimes with deadly consequences; and (b) depositing SARS-CoV-2 particles and virions on surfaces, physically altering and transforming those surfaces into disease-transmitting fomites. - 55.
-Even as vaccines to protect against COVID-19 have recently become more available, distribution remains uneven in the United States.
-Effective control of the disease's spread since the pandemic began has necessarily relied on measures designed to reduce human-to-human and surface-to-human exposure.
+50. Even as vaccines to protect against COVID-19 have recently become more available, distribution remains uneven in the United States.
+Effective control of the disease's spread since the pandemic began has necessarily relied on measures designed to reduce human-tohuman and surface-to-human exposure.
 Similarly, the governmental orders closing or severely limiting use of non-essential business premises like Plaintiff's business premises are one of the most common modes of preventing transmission of the disease because, among other things, the orders reduce the size and frequency of social gatherings and the physical use of properties.

-V. COVID-19 AND SARS-COV-2 CAUSE DIRECT PHYSICAL LOSS AND DAMAGE surfaces and in the air.
+COVID-19 AND SARS-CoV-2 CAUSE DIRECT PHYSICAL LOSS AND DAMAGE

+51. Virologists, scientists, and researchers all have confirmed that SARS-CoV-2 remains viable and is active on physical surfaces and in the air.
 The persistent presence of the deadly, viable SARS-CoV-2 on surfaces and in the air damages buildings and properties rendering them damaged, lost, unsafe, unfit, and uninhabitable for normal occupancy or use.